Technigo/project-movies-vite/README.md

 #### 4. Future Improvements:

 - Adding loading spinners to handle slower networks.
-- Implementing error handling for invalid movie IDs with a "Not Found" page.
 - Expanding the app to include features like filtering by genres or displaying upcoming releases.

 ### View it live